Make your Dog your Best Friend

 Remember that with any relationship you get in what you put out.
 Dogs are no different in that respect; so be sure to respect and observe your dog’s needs.
 In turn, they will be more willing to make you their best friend.
 Ways in which to do this include:

-- Grooming.
-Be sure to wash your dog regularly and, depending on fur length, brush their hair at least once per week.
+- Regular grooming.
+Be sure to wash your dog regularly and, depending on fur length, brush their hair at least once a week.
 If it’s a particularly rainy season and your dog’s outside playtime gets them dirty, be sure to rinse them immediately afterwards.
 Remember, only use shampoo and other products specifically designed for use on dogs.

 - Respecting your dog’s personal space.
 A dog, just like a human, needs time to themselves to rest and reset.
 Allowing your dog this time and space are important to their well-being and functionality as a home companion.
 Try to better understand their body language so you know when your dog might be feeling the need for alone time.